 th kidney disease.
 Dose adjustment of Vysov 50mg Tablet may be needed.
 Please consult your doctor....

-Vysov 50mg Tablet is probably unsafe to use in patients with liver disease and should be avoided.
+Vysov 50mg Tablet should be used with caution in patients with liver disease.
+Dose adjustment of Vysov 50mg Tablet may be needed.
 Please consult your doctor.+more

 Severely interacts with other drugs like